opsschool/curriculum/careers.rst

 debuggers, mpi stacks, linear algebra and other optimized math libraries etc etc).

-Most importantly, HPC engineers should be able to interface with other operations engineers, each specialist in her field, in order to let all systems run at top performance.
+Most importantly, HPC engineers should be able to interface with other operations engineers, each a specialist in their own field, in order to let all systems run at top performance.

 .. _how-to-become-an-operations-engineer: